-One of the use of AutoCAD is for organizing data, this data can be of any form.
-Line is a data form, asides it being a form of data it is also one of the tools in AutoCAD you can’t do without especially in 2D drawing, so let learn the LINE command, and gradually we learn how to draw.
+One of the uses of AutoCAD is for organizing data, this data can be of any form.
+A line is a data form, asides it being a form of data it is also one of the tools in AutoCAD you can’t do without especially in 2D drawing, so let learn the LINE command, and gradually we learn how to draw.

 Drawing Lines in AutoCAD

 On the ribbon on the home tab, the first panel which is the draw panel, the first icon you have which is for the line command, click on it and your line command is started.
 Now, remember to follow your command prompts in your dynamic inputs and on the command line, they will tell you what you need to do.

 The ribbon –> home tab –> draw panel (the first panel) –> the line icon (the first icon)

 Obviously now we need to specify our first point, click anywhere.
 As you move your crosshairs you can see where the line is going to go, your dynamic input will give you information about the line such as the angle at which the line is being drawn, the length of the line.
 You can now click the second point, if you like to continue drawing, pick another point, and keep clicking until you finally decide to stop, press ENTER/ESC/ SPACE BAR/RIGHT CLICK THEN CLICK enter/cancel.

 SPECIFYING POINTS IN LINE COMMAND

 Now you’ve drawn your first LINE, which is the simplest way to draw a LINE.

 Most of the time LINEs are not always arbitrary, you need to be specific in drawing your LINES.
 Starting drawings from scratch it is always very difficult to find where to start, I suggest you find the line that you can use and use it for the base of all other lines and you can proceed from there.